charlesnaces/OOP-FINAL-PROJECT/README.md

 # json_therule0

-A beginner-friendly Python library that teaches Object-Oriented Programming (OOP) by solving a real problem: loading, cleaning, and analyzing JSON data. json_therule0 provides a compact, OOP-driven pipeline to clean messy JSON (trim whitespace, remove nulls, de-duplicate, correct types) and analyze the result with simple, well-documented classes.
+A beginner-friendly Python library that teaches Object-Oriented Programming (OOP) by solving real-world problems: loading, cleaning, and analyzing JSON data.
+Json_therule0 provides a compact, OOP-driven pipeline to clean messy JSON (trim whitespace, remove nulls, de-duplicate, correct types) and analyze the result with simple, well-documented classes.

 ## Project overview

 Why this exists
-- JSON from APIs, logs, or config files is often messy: extra whitespace, nulls, duplicated records, and incorrect types.
+- JSON from APIs, logs, or config files is often messy, with extra whitespace, nulls, duplicated records, and incorrect types.
-- This project demonstrates how to apply core OOP principles—classes, encapsulation, inheritance, and single-responsibility—to build a reusable data-cleaning and analysis tool.
+- This project explains how to apply core OOP principles—classes, encapsulation, inheritance, and single-responsibility—to build a reusable data-cleaning and analysis tool.
 - It’s both a practical utility for preprocessing JSON and an educational example for learners.

 Key features